naknode/finni-takehome/readme.md

 - Then run `pnpm exec prisma migrate dev --name init` to create the tables with the schemas on the database.

+- Update the `client/.env` environment file with the backend URL, if you have too.
+(Port 3000 might be taken.)

 - Back in the root folder, run `pnpm dev` and you're good to go.

 > (Optional): Run `pnpm run prisma:seed` in `/server` to generate example data